Soresu/Others/Docs/HelloWorld.md

     }
 }
 ```
+A C# program usually consists of the following parts:

+* Namespace declaration
+  *  A namespace is a collection of classes.
+The HelloWorld namespace contains the class Program.
+* A class
+  * The class Program contains the data and method definitions that your program uses.
+Classes generally contain multiple methods.
+Methods define the behavior of the class.
+However, the Program class has only one method Main.
+* Class methods
+* Class attributes
+* A Main method
+  * This is the entry point for all C# programs.
+The Main method states what the class does when executed.
+* Statements and Expressions
+* Comments

 When you run the program it will start the Main method.

 4. To write "Hello world" to the console, write the following line in it.

 ```